The Importance of Welding PPE: Protecting Yourself on the Job

 - Chemicals to clean metals.

-Often, full-face safety shields come with earmuffs for noise protection.
-They also leave enough space to use a small welding respirator.
+Often, full-face shields come with earmuffs for noise protection.
+They also leave enough space to use a small respirator.

-Protecting your hair is also important since the welding helmet cannot cover your entire head.
+Protecting your hair is also important since the helmet cannot cover your entire head.

-One spot that is often exposed to the arc is the area under your chin.
+One spot constantly exposed to the arc is the area under your chin.
 Your shirt may not cover the area properly, or it’s unbuttoned.
 If that happens, you’ll get ultraviolet burns.

 Furthermore, they prevent sparks, and slag fragments from entering your ear, especially when working in the overhead position.

 If the present ventilation is inefficient, welders use welding respirators for protection against fumes, gases, and vapors.
 Respiratory protective equipment comes in different types and sizes: